Huancui, Weihai: Administrative divisions

 As of 2020, Huancui District is divided to five subdistricts and three towns.
 These township-level divisions are then divided into 102 residential communities and 62 administrative villages.

 Subdistricts

 The district's five subdistricts are Huancuilou Subdistrict, Jingyuan Subdistrict, Zhudao Subdistrict, Sunjiatuan Subdistrict, and Songshan Subdistrict.

 Towns

 The district's three towns are Zhangcun, Yangting, and Wenquan.

 Economy

 Huancui District recorded a gross domestic product of ¥37.603 billion in 2019, which grew at an annual increase of 3.2%.
 The district's primary sector shrunk 1.1% in 2019, accounting for ¥3.028 billion, or 8.1% of the economy.
 The district's secondary sector grew 5.0% in 2019, accounting for ¥12.076 billion, or 32.1% of the economy.
 The district's tertiary sector grew 2.6% in 2019, accounting for ¥22.499 billion, or 59.8% of the economy.
 The district's official urban unemployment rate in 2019 was 0.67%.

+Shipbuilding

+China Merchants Group CMI (former AVIC) Weihai Shipyards is located in Huancui.
+Shipbuilding at the site began in April 1951.